mahmoodabdaljalil-dev/AI_Assistant/README.md

 -   **Python 3.11+**: This project requires a modern version of Python.
 Python 3.13 is confirmed to work.
 -   **Git**: For cloning the repository.
 -   **(Windows Only) C++ Build Tools**: Recommended for a smooth installation.
 You can get them from the [Visual Studio downloads page](https://visualstudio.microsoft.com/visual-studio-build-tools/) (select "Desktop development with C++").
+-   **Platform Notes**: Windows users get additional features including desktop notifications and audio alerts for reminders.
+These features gracefully degrade on other platforms.

 ### 1. Clone the Repository